 Some countries have many more types of venomous snakes than the U.S. There are still a few kinds of venomous snakes found in the United States, including rattlesnakes, copperheads, cottonmouths/water moccasins, and coral snakes.
 It is estimated that around 7,000 to 8,000 people are bitten by venomous snakes each year in the United States.

 While many of the bites by venomous snakes occur off the job and a large number of the people who are bit are children, there are many workers who are at risk for coming into contact with one of these snakes.
-Any employee that spends a lot of time outside, especially in warmer climates of the U.S., are more at risk to come across one of these snakes.
+Any employee that spends a lot of time outside, especially in warmer climates of the U.S., is more at risk of coming across one of these snakes.